DataDog/datadog-api-client-python/docs/v2/IncidentTeamsApi.md

 configuration.unstable_operations["list_incident_teams"] = True

 # Enter a context with an instance of the API client
-with datadog_api_client.v2.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = incident_teams_api.IncidentTeamsApi(api_client)
     include = IncidentRelatedObject("users")  # IncidentRelatedObject | Specifies which types of related objects should be included in the response. (optional) page_size = 10  # int | Size for a given page. (optional) if omitted the server will use the default value of 10 page_offset = 0  # int | Specific offset to use as the beginning of the returned page. (optional) if omitted the server will use the default value of 0 filter = "ExampleTeamName"  # str | A search query that filters teams by name. (optional)

     # example passing only required values which don't have defaults set
     # and optional values